core77/vimeo_video/README.md

-# Vimeo Video package for Concrete CMS
+# Vimeo Video block for Concrete CMS

 Embed a video on a page.